tmerrick17/order-summary/README.md

 ### What I learned

 A lot of this was review and putting in the work.
-I did learn some interesting bits off CSS like using the focus state effectively and differently then the hover state.  here is an example.
+I did learn some interesting bits of CSS like using the focus state effectively and differently then the hover state.
+Here is an example.

 Using the box-shadow I was able to create an outline around a button that was pleasing to the eye and even more noticeable then just using the hover state for people who have accessability needs.